Introducing solid baby food to your little one is a big step.

 For some tips on how to avoid power struggles at mealtime, click here.
 Remember that it is a lot more fun to try to encourage a picky eater, than to use force!

-There really isn’t much equipment needed to for introducing solid baby food.
+There really isn’t much equipment needed to introduce solid baby food.
 The basic equipment you need is a soft, rubber-tipped spoon and a bib.
 If your baby can sit steady enough, a high chair is convenient.

-If you want to make you own baby food, some more equipment will come handy.
+If you want to make your own baby food, some more equipment will come in handy.
 Read about making baby food here.

 That was it!
-You’ll find a lot of tips for feeding your baby solids here and if you run into difficulties, check out all the discussions on feeding babies here.
+You’ll find a lot of tips for feeding your baby solids here.

 If you have additional tips for introducing solid baby food, please share them by leaving a comment below.